Uchhaith: Description

-Uchchaith Durgasthan is counted among the Shakta pithas, so people come here for Tantric achievements.The idol of the goddess Bhagwati is carved on a black stone.
-Only the shoulder portion of the mother is visible.
-She is also known as Chinnamastika Durga due to not having a head.
+Uchchaith Durgasthan is counted among the Shakta pithas, so people come here for Tantric achievements.
+The idol of the goddess Bhagwati is carved on a black stone.
+Only the mother's shoulder is visible.
+She is also known as Chinnamastika Durga because she has no head.
 The goddess idol has four arms.
-There is a lotus flower and mace in her left two hands and the idol of Bajrangbali below it, similarly Chakra and Trishul in her right two hands and the idol of goddess Kali below that, the shape of a fish below that and the symbol of Chakra on her left foot.
+There is a lotus flower and mace in her left two hands, and the idol of Bajrangbali below it; similarly, a chakra and Trishul in her right two hands and the idol of goddess Kali below that, the shape of a fish below that and the symbol of Chakra on her left foot.
 Bhagwati is seated in lotus position on top of a lion.
 There used to be a cremation ground around the pond near the temple.
 According to legend, sages like King Janaka, Yajnavalkya, Vashishtha, Lord Rama and Vidyapati, etc have performed penance here.
-Even today Tantra seekers come here and do penance.
+Even today, Tantra seekers come here and do penance.